darsh97229/darsh97229/README.md

 👋 Hi there!
-I'm Darsh, a software engineer and machine learning engineer with 3 years of experience in building cutting-edge applications and AI-powered solutions.
+I'm Darsh, a software engineer and machine learning engineer with experience building cutting-edge applications and AI-powered solutions.

 🚀 I'm passionate about leveraging the latest technologies and methodologies to solve complex problems and improve people's lives.
 My expertise includes: